 Climbing Scafell Pike

-Follow the signs and park at Lake Head, a pay and display car park, grid reference NY 182 074.
-National Trust members park for free.
-At peak times the car park fills up quickly.
-We ask that you come back another time if the car park is full.
-Please endeavour to lift share - the valley road is very narrow and frequently busy.
+We ask that you come back another time if the car park is full and endeavour to lift share – the valley road is very narrow and frequently busy.